JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

-"After leaving Miss Rachel’s room, I stopped a moment on one of the landings, by myself, to see if I had got the paint-stain by any chance on MY gown.
+"After leaving Miss Rachel’s room, I stopped a moment on one of the landings, by myself, to see if I had got the paint-stain by any chance on _My_ gown.
 Penelope Betteredge (the only one of the women with whom I was on friendly terms) passed, and noticed what I was about.

 "‘You needn’t trouble yourself, Rosanna,’ she said.
 ‘The paint on Miss